-TrustFactory CAs will ensure that all reasonable methods are used in order to process and evaluate Certificate applications within 30 days of receiving the application.
+TrustFactory CAs will endeavor to process and evaluate Certificate applications within 30 days of receiving the application.
+Where delays are due to issues outside of TrustFactory CA's control, then TrustFactory will keep the Applicant informed.

 4.3 Certificate Issuance